project-illium/illium-documentation/docs/overview/Protocol Overview/smart_contracts.md

 ```

 The above is a basic contract with three methods.
 The user can select which method gets executed by passing in `0`, `1`,
-or `2` into the `ScriptParams`.
+or `2` into the `UnlockingParams`.
 Further, the contract enforces a covenant which requires that coins can only be sent from
 this output if they are sent right back to the *same* `ScriptHash`.

 This is essentially *recursive contract* whereby each time a method is called the contract loops and enables the same three